Home

 CMT 1A

-PMP-22 duplication
+PMP-22 Duplication

-CMT IB + Other P0 mutation syndromes 61
+CMT IB + Other P0 Neuropathies 61

 P0: Genetic features